apache/asterixdb-site/features.md

 # AsterixDB Features#

-Apache AsterixDB&trade; (incubating) is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
+Apache AsterixDB&trade; is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
 Its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
 AsterixDB has:

  * A semistructured NoSQL style data model (ADM) resulting from extending JSON with object database ideas